mixelpixel/Lambda-University/BrownBag/readme.md

 3. You have to figure that out for yourself, silly!

 # So, in summation, the respect for obtaining knowledge can be applied to computaional observation, hypothesis and peer review.
 With that in mind, be nice to your pair partner and the person you make a Pull Request to :D

+To cover?
+Ambiguity?
+Logical fallacies like the unilluminating appeal to skepticism.